Automotive marketing is typically visual. But the benefits of audio could get you rethinking your approach.

-Marketing Brew recently found ad spend is in decline, but digital audio ad spend is up!
+Recently ad spend is in decline, but digital audio ad spend is up!
 Why?
-Brand and agency use of audio is peaking because it gets incredibly positive listener engagement, trust and conversion rates.
+Because listener engagement, trust and conversion rates are incredibly positive.
 Good campaign ROI is even making very visual industries increase audio spend – like the automotive sector.

 Major car brands are increasingly using podcasts and audio to shift customers’ perceptions and build loyalty.
 Essential at a time when economic slumps, supply chain issues, and government mandates are squeezing the sector.